laxman722/Osassessment/week4/week4.md

 ```

 The following configuration options were applied:

-PasswordAuthentication no
+-PasswordAuthentication no

-PermitRootLogin no
+-PermitRootLogin no

-PubkeyAuthentication yes
+-PubkeyAuthentication yes

 After making the changes, the configuration was validated to ensure there were no syntax errors: